Posted on July 15, 2020

 I corresponded with Connie’s stepdaughter Barbara Cooper.
 She told me that Connie became pregnant and lost a baby boy (named Zachary) when she was 6 months along.
 This tragedy also occured in 1986.

-Cooper also told me that after the devastating loss, Connie began an obsession with calorie counting and losing weight; she also abused alcohol.
+Cooper told me that after the loss, Connie began an obsession with calorie counting and losing weight and on top of that she abused alcohol.

 Barbara told me how consistently kind and sweet Connie was to her daughters and to everybody.